Francisco-Rosa/Solar/README.md

 To create a SkyDomes, click "Create SkyDomes" button and configure them in the dialog window.
 To modify a SkyDomes, click "Modify SkyDomes" button with the respective SkyDomes already selected.
 To delete SkyDomes, select them and click "Delete SkyDomes" button.

+IMPORTANT:

-Important: Once Skydomes are created, do not modify their structure of the groups in the FreeCAD object tree, as this will prevent future modifications.
+* Once Skydomes are created, do not modify their structure of the groups in the FreeCAD object tree, as this will prevent future modifications.

+* This is the first implementation of solar domes using the ladybug libraries; therefore, the results obtained may still contain errors or deviations.

+* If this occurs, please report it in the forum link indicated below.

 ### Documentation
 Documentation will be available as soon as possible.